usgs/earthquake-ted/event_trigger_readme.md

 Running event_trigger
 ---------------------

-To run event_trigger, first copy over event_trigger from ./bin/ into /home/ted/tedapp/.
-Make sure that trigger_funcs.py has been copied from ./ted/ into /home/ted/tedapp/.
+To run event_trigger, first copy over event_trigger from ./bin into ~/tedapp.
+Make sure that trigger_funcs.py has been copied from ./ted into ~/tedapp.

-The config file for event_trigger must be installed in the same directory and named event_config.ini.
-An example event_config.ini can be found in this Git repository under .\bin\exampleConfigFiles\.
+The config file for event_trigger must be installed in the ~/tedapp and named event_config.ini.
+An example event_config.ini can be found in this Git repository under ./exampleConfigFiles.
 The following pieces of information must be updated in the example event_config.ini to use it with event_trigger:

     devtweetserver          update with the URL of the TED Dev server prodtweetserver         update with the URL of the TED Production server